Study of the photon's pole structure in the noncommutative Schwinger model: Noncommutative one-loop effective action

-The non-zero leading term starts from $n=2$ with phase factor equal to 1 which leads to its commutative value.
-For $n>3$, similar to the Sec.
-III and IV, the phase factor is independent of the momentum $p$, so the integral over it vanishes.
+Analogous to (\ref{G-term}), the relation (\ref{simplisied gamma}) can be decomposed into partial fractions for a fixed $n$.
+After doing complete decomposition and using the complex form of Green's theorem, we obtain $\Gamma_{\mu_{1}\cdots\mu_{n}}^{nc}=0$ for $n>2$.
 Thus, the noncommutativity has no effect on one-loop effective action and its exact commutative form is preserved.